Transport

 • All light rail and metro systems in major cities would operate 24/7.

-• HS1, HS2, HS3 etc. should be extended to cover Wales (Cardiff), North West (Liverpool), Yorkshire (Leeds – Phase 2b), North East of England (Newcastle), Scotland (Glasgow and Edinburgh) and Northern Ireland (Belfast).
+• HS1, HS2, HS3 etc. should be extended to cover Wales (Cardiff), North West of England (Liverpool and Manchester), Yorkshire (Leeds – Phase 2b), North East of England (Newcastle), Scotland (Glasgow and Edinburgh) and Northern Ireland (Belfast).

 • Investment in infrastructure to encourage rail freight rather than movement of freight by road.